 Science ideas and concepts

 The first interesting idea is about drag.
 Steve had always thought of drag as a kind of friction so he found it enlightening to discover that there are actually two main causes of drag: skin friction and pressure drag.
 Skin friction is caused as air particles collide with the surface that is trying to move past it, as well as collisions of air particles with other air particles that have already been slowed down.
 Pressure drag is caused by a low-pressure zone that develops at the back of an object.
 Streamlining helps to reduce this low-pressure zone.
+In this issue of Connected, Beating the wind is about cycling aerodynamics and features Lindsey Underwood and our cycling aerodynamics resources.

 As speed increases, so does the opposing force of drag.
 The forward force developed by a cyclist will increase speed until the drag becomes the same size as the forward force from tyres on the road.
 This is a kind of terminal velocity situation.
 Speed will always change until forces become balanced again.
 By becoming more streamlined, a cyclist is able to reach a higher speed before these forces balance.